LeemanGeophysicalLLC/knowledgebase/docs/RTD_Interface/rtd_interface.md

 communications to a host device as a serial connection using FTDI Technologies interface devices.
-If your system does not already have FTDI Virtual Communications Port (VCP) drivers installed, they may be downloaded at no cost from FTDI at https://ftdichip.com/drivers/vcp-drivers/.
+If your system does not already have FTDI Virtual Communications Port (VCP) drivers installed, they may be downloaded at no cost from FTDI at <a href="https://ftdichip.com/drivers/vcp-drivers/" target="_blank" rel="noopener noreferrer">https://ftdichip.com/drivers/vcp-drivers/</a>.
 The default baud rate of the device is 9600, though this is a user modifiable setting.
 For the details on serial communications and commands, see the Serial Command Interface section.
 If the interface is to be plugged into a USB hub device we recommend a powered hub.
 Un-powered hubs may not be able to provide adequate supply power and result in unstable behavior.
 If powering the interface from a wall supply, we recommend